 Brand Positioning is the positioning strategy of the brand with the goal to create a unique impression in the minds of the customers and at the marketplace.
 Brand Positioning has to be desirable, specific, clear, and distinctive in nature from the rest of the competitors in the market.
 It can also increase top of the mind awareness for customers.

 Effective brand positioning enables a firm’s brand to be readily distinguishable from competing brands in the marketplace.
 Distinguishing the brand from other brands can be in terms of associated brand attributes, benefits to users, and/or market segment emphasis, among other factors.
 Effective brand positioning further emphasizes elements of superiority along one or more distinguishing dimensions which are valued by consumers.

-Steps to create the Brand Positioning :
+6 Steps to create Brand Positioning Strategy

-1) Identify the current positioning
+1. Identify the current standing

 If the brand is new to the market, then this first step doesn’t apply to the new entrants to the market but if the brand is already an established player in the market and wishes to resurrect its Brand Positioning and the overall brand architecture, then it is vital for the management of the company and the branding department to carefully understand and identify the current positioning of the brand and have an analysis how is it working in the favour of the brand and its attainment of the overall business aims and objectives.

 If the answer is no, then the management of the company needs to figure out the loopholes in the current Brand Positioning and check if there is a need for the repositioning of the brand.

 The next step in the line of creating the Brand Positioning is identifying the brands in the marketplace that pose a direct threat to the brand.
 The brand needs to analyze and understand the core value, brand strengths, nature of products and services offered, ethos, and fundamentals of the competitive brands plus spot their unique selling propositions and the factors that make them different and unique in the market and in the minds of the customers.